WHISTLEBLOWER LAWYER IN AUSTIN

 Whistleblowers serve a very important role in society.
 These whistleblowers are protecting not only the government, but also taxpayers from both financial fraud and possible danger.
 To encourage employees to report illegal activity within their workplace, financial fraud, or violations of health and safety, the federal government enacted “whistleblower” laws.
 These laws mean to protect (and in some cases, compensate) employees who report this type of misconduct.
-If you have evidence or knowledge of fraudulent activity you want to report, you need a whistleblower attorney.
+If you have evidence or knowledge of fraudulent activity you want to report, you need an Austin whistle blower attorney.

-At Leichter Law Firm, our attorneys specialize in representing employees in cases against their employers.
-We represent Texas-based licensed professionals like physicians and nurses rather than the hospitals or large corporations they work for.
+At Leichter Law, our attorneys specialize in representing employees in cases against their employers.
+We also represent Texas-based licensed professionals like physicians and nurses rather than the hospitals or large corporations they work for.
 We’re dedicated to bringing justice for those individuals willing to stand up for their rights, especially in the case of whistleblowing.
-Here, we’ll answer some of your common questions about whistleblowing.
+To schedule your free consultation with our Austin whistleblower lawyers, please call our office at (512) 495-9995 today.

-Under the federal whistleblower laws, a whistleblower complaint (or claim) is a type of formal submission that exposes employer misconduct.
+Under the federal whistleblower laws, a whistleblower claim is a type of formal submission that exposes unlawful conduct by an employer.
 The complaint describes what information an employee has supporting their allegations of fraud or misconduct.
 With this knowledge, whistleblowers can assist the government in identifying violations like fraud much sooner than what might have been possible without their intel.

 There are different kinds of whistleblower complaints depending on the sector or area of employment you fall under.
 If the misconduct occurred in an area of healthcare, you may have a case under either the federal or state False Claims Act.